NoomStuff/File-To-Password/README.md

 3. **Password Confirmation**: You will be asked to confirm your password key.
 You can re-enter it or just press enter to skip the confirmation step.
 It is recommended to confirm the password when creating it for the first time.

 4. **Password Generation**: Your file and password key are combined, hashed using SHA-256 (with the file hash as a salt), and encoded using PBKDF2.
 The resulting password is then base-85 encoded.
-A filter removes characters that might not be allowed in passwords, and the final password is truncated to 20 characters.
+A filter removes special characters that might not be allowed in passwords and adds a base string at the end, before the final password is truncated to 20 characters.

 5. **Copying the Password**: Once the password is generated, you can either manually copy it or press enter to automatically copy it to your clipboard and close the program.